-Our paper connects several strands of literature.
-It relates the idea of creative destruction - an idea well established in the endogenous growth theory (e.g. Romer 1990, Segerstrom et al. 1990, Grossman & Helpman 1991, Aghion & Howitt 1992) - to asset pricing.
-In this way we contribute to a growing literature that investigates the effects of technological innovations on asset prices (Nicholas 2008, Pástor & Veronesi 2009, Hsu 2009).
-Furthermore, we incorporate creative destruction risk into Merton (1973)'s ICAPM arguing that investment opportunities change because new technologies render existing businesses obsolete.
-This links our paper to others that have empirically tested the ICAPM (e.g. Campbell 1993, 1996, Campbell & Vuolteenaho 2004, Brennan et al. 2004).
+Our study connects several strands of literature.
+It relates the idea of creative destruction - an idea well established in the Schumpeterian growth theory (e.g. Segerstrom et al. 1990, Grossman & Helpman 1991, Aghion & Howitt 1992, Helpman & Trajtenberg 1994) - to asset pricing.
+In this way we contribute to a growing body of literature that investigates the effects of technological innovations on asset prices (Nicholas 2008, Comin, Gertler & Santacreu 2009, Hsu 2009, Pástor & Veronesi 2009).
+Furthermore, we incorporate creative destruction risk into Merton's (1973) ICAPM, arguing that investment opportunities change because new technologies render existing businesses obsolete.
+This links our contribution to others that have empirically tested the ICAPM (e.g. Campbell 1993, 1996, Campbell & Vuolteenaho 2004, Brennan et al. 2004).

-Moreover, our paper complements the wide literature that attempts to explain the size and value puzzle.
-Especially, it refers to papers that associate market value and book-to-market ratio with measures of firm distress (e.g. Chan et al. 1985, Chan & Chen 1991, Fama & French 1995).
-While this literature links size and book-tomarket ratio to distress of individual firms, a connection to an aggregate distress factor is largely outstanding (Lakonishok et al. 1994, Vassalou & Xing 2004).
+Moreover, our work complements the literature that attempts to explain the size and value puzzle.
+In particular, it refers to papers that associate market value and book-to-market ratio with measures of firm distress (e.g. Chan et al. 1985, Chan & Chen 1991, Fama & French 1995).
+While this literature links size and book-to-market ratio to distress of individual firms, a connection to an aggregate distress factor has not been established (Lakonishok et al. 1994, Vassalou & Xing 2004).
 But to obtain a premium for size and value, we require a macro distress factor because idiosyncratic distress risk can be diversified away (Cochrane 2008).
 Our model links the individual firm's default risk to the macro variable patent activity, the proxy for creative destruction risk.

-2 A Model of Creative Destruction and Asset Prices
+1 A Simple Model of Creative Destruction and Asset Prices

-2.1 Technological Change and Asset Payoffs
+1.1 Technological Change and Asset Payoffs

-This section presents a simple model of creative destruction that explains why small and value firms face a higher risk to be destroyed during times of technological change.
-The model embodies the idea that individual innovations have the potential to affect the whole economy (Aghion & Howitt 1992) and thus present a fundamental risk factor.
+This section presents a simple model of creative destruction that explains why small and value firms face a higher risk of being destroyed during times of technological change.
+The model embodies the notion that individual inventions have the potential to affect the whole economy (Aghion & Howitt 1992, Bresnahan & Trajtenberg 1995), and thus present a fundamental risk factor for investors.
+Examples of such pervasive inventions are the steam engine, the electric motor and the semi-conductor.
+Due to their impact on a wide range of sectors, Helpman & Trajtenberg (1994) refer to these inventions as "general purpose technologies".
+General purpose technologies foster productivity gains and economic growth, but they also render older technologies obsolete and destroy existing businesses.
+Our model explains how investors take this ambivalent nature of inventions into account, and derives implications for asset prices.

 The business model of firm i generates the payoff $X{i,t+1}$.
-N_t innovations occur in period t, each of which can destroy firm i with probability π_i .
-If π_i is small and N_t large, the number of innovations $D{i,t+1}$ that destroy firm i follows a Poisson distribution with $\lambda{i,t} = \pi_i \cdot N_t$.
-In case the business gets destroyed $(D{i,t+1} > 0)$, the payoff $X{i,t+1}$ equals zero.
-Thus, we can write the expected payoff at time t the following way:
+N_t inventions occur in period t, each of which can destroy firm i with probability π_i .
+If π_i is small and N_t large, the number of inventions $D{i,t+1}$ that destroy firm i follows a Poisson distribution with $\lambda{i,t} = \pi_i \cdot N_t$.
+In the event that the business is destroyed $(D{i,t+1} > 0)$, the payoff $X{i,t+1}$ equals zero.
+Thus, we can write the expected payoff at time t in the following way:

-$$\mathbb{E}t[X{i,t+1}] = \exp(-N_t \cdot \pi_i) \mathbb{E}t[X{i,t+1} | D{i,t+1} = 0],$$ (1)

-where $P(D{i,t+1} = 0) = \exp(-N_t \cdot \pi_i)$ gives the probability that firm i survives.
-The number of innovations N_t is a state variable, which influences the conditional distribution of $X{i,t+1}$.
-Since more innovations have the chance of destroying the business, the expected payoff decreases when the number of innovations rises, as can be seen from
+$$\mathbb{E}t[X{i,t+1}] = \exp(-N_t \cdot \pi_i) \ \mathbb{E}t[X{i,t+1}|D{i,t+1} = 0], \tag{1}$$ where $P(D{i,t+1} = 0) = \exp(-N_t \cdot \pi_i)$ gives the probability that firm i survives.
+The number of inventions N_t is a state variable, which influences the conditional distribution of $X{i,t+1}$.
+Since more innovations have the chance of destroying the business, the expected payoff decreases when the number of inventions rises, as can be seen from